themeum/tutor-divi-modules/readme.txt

 You can post on the support section of this plugin or use the contact form at themeum.com.

 == Changelog ==

+= 3.0.1 - 09 December, 2026

+New: New layout added for Divi 5
+Update: WordPress 6.9 compatibility
+Fix: Course list module not showing on the builder in some cases.

 = 3.0.0 - 04 December, 2024